 Blog platforms cause SOS.
 You used to have to submit to established publications and deal with editorial gatekeepers to publish an article.
 Today, you have your own publishing tool.
-You write something up, click a button and wallah, you’re published!
+You write something up, click a button, and wallah, you’re published!

 Video and photography technology cause SOS.
 We all walk around with equipment in our pockets that make creating videos or talking pictures so easy it’s become second nature.
-Easy to use editing tools turn everyone into pro with visual mediums.
+Easy to use editing tools turn everyone into pros with visual mediums.